kevinchar93/job-application-postcode-task-2017/Analysis.md

-checked over profiling results to find out which bits of the program were taking the most time made a list of functions an ordered according to % of cpu time each Took looked into making functions that take most cpu time run faster csv.Reader.Read in particular
+checked over profiling results to find out which bits of the program were taking the most time made a list of functions an ordered according to % of cpu time each Took looked into making functions that take most cpu time run faster csv.Reader.Read in particular changed csv.Reader.Read to a bufio.Reader.ReadString function call reducing time it takes to read from 47% to about 39%